aliceboizet/rpackage/README.md

-# test of creating a R package
+# test of creating a R package called "aliceboizet"